 Groups and Users created for access control are added under this node.

-- To edit the members in a group, right-click on a Group and select Members.
-A dialog box is pops-up where new Users or Groups may be added.
+- To edit the members in a Group, right-click on a Group and select Members.
+A dialog box is displayed, as shown in Figure 8, where new Users or Groups may be added.

 Figure 9: Add members dialog